 ARC funds approximately 100 construction projects across the Appalachian Region each year.
 These projects are administered and managed by federal and state agenciescalled basic agenciesunder formal agreements with ARC.

 |News and Events

 ARC State Basic Agency Network Calls and Training

-Following the first ARC State Basic Agency training session in March 2017, ARC is holding regular conference calls with the basic agency representatives.
+Following the second ARC State Basic Agency training session in March 2018, ARC is holding regular conference calls with the basic agency representatives.
 These calls are scheduled approximately once every 23 months and are open to all State Basic Agency staff and ARC program offices.
 The calls provide an opportunity for State Basic Agencies to share information and resources related to project administration.
-The next in-person ARC State Basic Agency training session will be offered in spring 2018.

 For more information about the network calls or training, email Julie Lawhorn at email@example.com

 Contact your state's basic agency coordinator for ques- tions or technical assistance:

 Alabama, Ohio, Mississippi, Tennessee

 Mark DeFalco: email@example.com

 Candace Stribling: firstname.lastname@example.org